Advanced Proctology: Sphincter-Preserving Laser Treatments

 Hemorrhoids are pathologically swollen, inflamed veins located within the lower submucosal cushions of the rectum and anal canal.
 Triggered by chronic constipation or heavy straining, they cause rectal bleeding, painful prolapsing tissue masses, and localized thrombosis.

-The Laser Advantage (LHP): For advanced Grade II, III, and IV hemorrhoids, Dr. Garg performs **Laser Hemorrhoidoplasty**.
+The Laser Advantage (LHP): For early to mid-stage hemorrhoids, Dr. Garg performs **Laser Hemorrhoidoplasty**.
 A thin, radial-emitting laser fiber is introduced directly into the center of the hemorrhoidal node under visualization.
 The laser energy generates controlled heat that cuts off the blood supply to the vessel structure, causing the node to shrink and fibrose naturally over the following days.

 - No Tissue Cutting: The surrounding anal mucosa and sensitive sphincter muscles are left perfectly untouched.